 10. Google Translate

-The above travel apps will lead you to time and cost savings and help you travel further, for longer, and with more convenience.
+In short, these 10 travel mobile apps will lead you to time and cost savings and help you travel further, for longer, and with more convenience.
 The world of mobile apps is constantly evolving and growing and especially in the travel industry, there are so many opportunities to integrate them into your travel journey.
-Take advantage of this technology and use it to your advantage.
+Take advantage of this technology and use it to your benefit.
 These are currently our top 10 go-to mobile travel apps, yet with 2020 on the horizon, it’s anticipated that the new year will see a new wave of exciting apps to download!
+But don’t take our word for it, give them a test and let us know how you get on.